adheeshc/visual-odometry-cpp/README.md

 # Prerequisites for this demo
 [OpenCV](https://github.com/opencv/opencv) : OpenCV is an C++ library for Image Manipulation.
-Dowload and install instructions can be found at: https://github.com/opencv/opencv.

 [Eigen](https://github.com/libigl/eigen) : Eigen is a C++ template library for linear algebra.
-Dowload and install instructions can be found at: https://github.com/libigl/eigen

 [Sophus](https://github.com/strasdat/Sophus) : Sophus is an open-source C++ framework for Lie groups commonly used for 2D and 3D geometric problems.
-Dowload and install instructions can be found at: https://github.com/strasdat/Sophus.

 [g2o](https://github.com/RainerKuemmerle/g2o) : g2o is an open-source C++ library for optimizing graph-based nonlinear error functions.
-Dowload and install instructions can be found at: https://github.com/RainerKuemmerle/g2o

 # Build and Run